 A Brief History of the French Broad

 The French Broad River is one of the oldest rivers in the world, estimated to be over 280 million years old.
 Originally called the Broad River in the early 1700s, the river became known as the French Broad in the late 1700s.
-There are various reasons cited for this, ranging from the need to distinguish it from another Broad River to the fact that the area it drained into was occupied by the French.
+Various reasons are cited for this, ranging from the need to distinguish it from another Broad River to the fact that the French occupied the area it drained into.
 The Cherokee people had different names for sections of the river, including Poelico and Agiqua ("broad") near the headwaters, Zillicoah near what is now Asheville (a name adopted by a local brewery on the river), and Tahkeeosteh (racing waters) from Asheville downriver where the Cherokee liked to race canoes.

 From the Headwaters to Section 10

-Section 10: Continuing downstream, Section 10 begins in the small town of Hot Springs, and provides a more relaxed float trip.
+Continuing downstream, Section 10 begins in the small town of Hot Springs, and provides a more relaxed float trip.
 This section is ideal for those looking to enjoy the river's beauty and serenity while encountering minor Class I and II rapids.
-Beyond Section 10, the river flows north into Tennessee eventually flowing into the Holston, Tennessee, Ohio, and Mississippi Rivers.
-Our Calm Water trips are ideal for 4-year-olds up.
+Beyond Section 10, the river flows north into Tennessee, eventually flowing into the Holston, Tennessee, Ohio, and Mississippi Rivers.
+Our Calm Water trips are ideal for 4-year-olds and up.

 Expertise at French Broad Adventures